-If you aren’t using specific keywords to target on your page, your search engine ranking could be significantly harmed.
-By incorporating keywords into your content, your chances of ranking on the search engine for those key terms is more likely.
+If you aren’t using specific targeted keywords in your content, your search engine rankings could be significantly harmed.
+By incorporating keywords into your site copy, your chances of ranking for those key terms is far more likely.

-But first, let’s get on the same page about search engine optimization, or SEO.
+But before we get into the strategy of utilizing keywords in your content, let’s first get on the same page about search engine optimization, or SEO.

 What Is SEO?